evanxuw/sfhacks2022/README.md

 ## 🤖 Best Use of AssemblyAI

-We are using AssemblyAI to convert the speech to text.
+We are using AssemblyAI's APIs to convert the speech to text.
 The user can convert his speech to text in the chatroom.
 We use the /transcript endpoint to make a call to the API using the audio user generates and send the transcript back to the frontend of the application.
 We also use the profanity check API to remove curse words from being displayed on our application.
+Although we implemented the functionality to use AssemblyAI in the backend, we didn't use it in the frontend because we needed an immediate response which was not possible through the API.

 ---